-We are offering both virtual and traveling teaching trunks during the 2021 – 2022 school year.
-The traveling teaching trunks will be available starting January 1, 2022.
-Virtual teaching trunks are available during the entire school year.
+We offer both virtual and traveling teaching trunks that are available during the entire school year.

 Virtual Trunk: Memory, History, Culture: An Age-Appropriate Introduction to the Holocaust (Grades 5-6)